Student Learning Outcomes

 • sometimes, a “by” phrase identifying an action or deliverable that demonstrates the results.

 When the deliverable is not stated in the outcome, it is typically expressed in the assignments or other learning demonstrations.
-When you’re ready to write SLOs for your course or program, visit our SLOs Step By Step page for details.
+When you’re ready to write SLOs for your course or program, view SLOs Step By Step for details.

 Examples